sanyaade-teachings/pippi/README.md

     # Convert a pitch to a frequency
     freq = tune.ntf('C#3')

-And basic graphing functionality for `SoundBuffer`s and `Wavetable`s
+And basic graphing functionality for any `SoundBuffer` or `Wavetable` -- some dumb examples pictured in the banner above.

     # Render an image of this sound's waveform
     sound.graph('mysound.png')